therealahrion/ViPER4Android-FX-Legacy/README.md

 ### v2.9 -
 * Updated to Unity/AML 2.9
 * Only use newer sepolicy patches and copy lib to vendor for devices that need it (pixels)
+* Fix old v4a on roms oreo and newer

 ### v2.8 - 12.29.2017
 * Updated to Unity/AML 2.8